Baltimore Tattoo Shop Helps Ex-Supremacists Have a Life After Hate

 “My father, uncles, aunts etc. All were members.
 It was normal to me growing up to attend cross lightings and other Klan gatherings.
 I had to do a lot of Bible study, constantly,” Johnson said.
 “It was imperative that I learned, and became fluent with a belief system known as ‘Christian Identity.’
 When I became a teenager, we began hanging more with neo-nazi groups, attending their events, demonstrations, and vice versa.”

-According to Johnson, he held firm beliefs to the Christian Identity, although most skinheads were pagans or atheist, he said.
+According to Johnson, he held firm beliefs to the Christian Identity, although most skinheads were pagans or atheist.
 He earned the nickname “Punchy” due to his constant fights with fellow skinheads who teased his beliefs, worshipping a “Jew God.”

 “We believed we were the superior race, but in reality, we were just a bunch of poor, uneducated trailer trash,” Johnson said.
 “Who were just pushing the blame of us being failures onto others.”